swimlane/swimlane-python/docs/examples/fields.rst

     assert record['User'] == swimlane.user

-Must be UserGroup instance or extension; Usernames, IDs, display names, etc. are all ambiguous
+Value must be a UserGroup instance or extension; Usernames, IDs, display names, etc. are all ambiguous

 .. code-block:: python